 GENERAL SECURITY AGREEMENT

-This General Security Agreement (this “Agreement”) is made this _____ day of October, 2001 by The New Power Company, a Delaware corporation (the “Grantor”), in favor of Enron North America Corp., a Delaware corporation, Enron Energy Services, Inc., a Delaware corporation and Enron Power Marketing, Inc., a Delaware corporation (each, a “Secured Party” and collectively, the “Secured Parties”).
+This General Security Agreement (this “Agreement”) is made as of the 31st day of August, 2001 by The New Power Company, a Delaware corporation (the “Grantor”), in favor of Enron North America Corp., a Delaware corporation, Enron Energy Services, Inc., a Delaware corporation and Enron Power Marketing, Inc., a Delaware corporation (each, a “Secured Party” and collectively, the “Secured Parties”).

 RECITALS

-Grantor and the Secured Parties have previously entered into that certain Master Cross-Product Netting, Setoff, and Security Agreement dated as of March 14, 2001 (as heretofore amended by a First Amendment and a Second Amendment and as hereafter amended and in effect from time to time, the “Master Netting Agreement”) and certain Underlying Master Agreements (as each has been heretofore modified, amended or restated).
+Grantor and the Secured Parties have previously entered into that certain Master Cross-Product Netting, Setoff, and Security Agreement dated as of March 14, 2001 (as heretofore amended by a First Amendment and a Second Amendment (the “Second Amendment”) and as hereafter amended and in effect from time to time, the “Master Netting Agreement”) and certain Underlying Master Agreements (as each has been heretofore modified, amended or restated).

 Since March 14, 2001, Grantor and the Secured Parties have continued to enter into new transactions under the Underlying Master Agreements and to provide security margin payments in accordance with the new requirements in the Master Netting Agreement which amended the separate collateral requirements under each Underlying Master Agreement.